Butler (WA)

 Educational attainment in Butler aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has lower university qualification rates at 16.4%, significantly below the Australian average of 30.4%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 11.8%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (30.2%).
+The area's university qualification rate is 16.4%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.9%).
+Vocational credentials are prominent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (30.2%).

 Educational participation is high at 34.1%, with 12.3% in primary education, 10.3% in secondary education, and 4.5% pursuing tertiary education.